-I found this chest quite quickly and best of all, the pick-up point was around a fifteen-minute drive from our house.
+I found this wooden trunk quite quickly and best of all, the pick-up point was around a fifteen-minute drive from our house.

-This is how the wooden chest looked before the makeover.
+This is how the wood trunk looked before the makeover.
 I took these photos with my phone just after arriving home with the trunk.

-It's hard to see that the chest has a slightly domed top.
-Luckily, it's only stained green on the outside but the inside of this wooden trunk is no pretty picture either.
+It's hard to see that the wooden trunk has a slightly domed top.
+Luckily, it's only stained green on the outside but the inside of this wood trunk is no pretty picture either.
 It has nails sticking out in places and patches of a soft, rubbery, glue-like substance everywhere.
 I love the patina on the hardware but it is starting to rust so that will need treating.

 Get the FREE furniture flip checklist

 By the way, if you are new to furniture upcycling, I have a handy checklist that you can take with you when you are looking for second-hand furniture.
 It's full of tips on what to check for so that you don't bring home a dud!

 Easy wooden trunk makeover - how to create a modern industrial look

 Here is the tutorial for upcycling this old wooden trunk in a modern industrial style.

 A QUICK REMINDER: When attempting any DIY project, please take care to undertake the necessary safety precautions.
 You should always follow the manufacturer’s safety recommendations when using any product or tool.
 When following my instructions for a DIY project, you are doing so at your own risk.